Differences between gravitational and electromagnetic radiation

 Electromagnetic charge is unrelated to inertia.

-This is the more fundamental difference between electromagnetism and gravity, and influences many of the details of gravitational radiation, but in itself is not responsible for the dramatic differences in how we perceive these two types of radiation.
+This is the more fundamental difference between electromagnetism and gravity, and influences the details of gravitational radiation, but in itself is not responsible for the dramatic differences in how we perceive these two types of radiation.
 Most of the consequences of the principle of equivalence in gravity have already be discussed, such as:

 ← Back Start Next →